LaunchPlatform/container-helpers/README.md

  - Automatically make a temp copy of seccomp profile with a WSL UNC path and use the temp copy instead
  - Automatically make a temp copy of a readonly UNC mount path and use the temp copy instead

-You can import and use it directly, or use `make_containers_service` to create the container service based on your current operation system.
+You can import and use it directly, or use `make_containers_service` to create the container service based on your current operating system.